peteruhnak/git-migration/README.md

 This needlessly long readme explains three main parts:

 1. [Migration using git fast-import](#usage-fast-import)
-		* this should be the fastest option and safest option
+	* this should be the fastest and safest option
 2. [Migration using GitFileTree](#usage-gitfiletree)
-		* slower alternative, but also usable in principle
+	* slower alternative, but also usable for smaller repos
 3. [Visualizations](#visualizations)
 	* if you just want to see pretty pictures of your MCZ history before you decide (or not) to migrate

 (also see [For Developers](#for-developers) if you want to dig in the internals)